Skip to content

 • “Prepare the {{documentType}} based on the request from {{requestingDepartment}}.”

-Tips for using variables
+What are tips for using variables effectively?

 • Give your form fields clear names so they are easy to find in the variable list.